-Stapelianthus decaryi is a unique succulent, up to 4 inches (10 cm) tall, that forms large, compact clumps.
-Stems are grey-green spotted with red-brown…
+Stapelianthus decaryi is a unique succulent that grows up to 4 inches (10 cm) tall, forming large compact clumps.
+Stems are grey-green…

 Stapelianthus is a genus of flowering plants in the family Asclepiadaceae, first described as a genus in 1933.
 The entire genus is endemic to Madagascar and is concentrated in the far south of the island.
 The genus is defined by the unique corona structure of its flowers.

 Click on the photo or the name of the succulent plant for which you wish to see further information.

 You can also browse succulents by Scientific Name, Common Name, Family, USDA Hardiness Zone, Origin, or cacti by Genus.

 Stapelianthus pilosus is a small, highly branched succulent that forms a clump of green to dark brown stems densely covered with tubercles…